sharonkadamandla/CalculatorApp/README.md

 UI using React

-Adding database to store history
+Adding database to store history and more